National September 11 Memorial & Museum: Construction

 In July 2008, the Survivors' Staircase was lowered to bedrock, making it the first artifact to be moved into the museum.
 By the end of August, the footings and foundations were completed.
 On September 2 construction workers raised the 7700 lb first column for the memorial, near the footprint of the North Tower.
 By then, about 70 percent of the construction contracts were awarded or ready to award.
 A total of 9100 short ton of steel were installed at the memorial site.
 By April 2010, the reflecting pools were fully framed in steel, and 85 percent of the concrete had been poured.
 By April 22, workers had begun installation of the granite coating for the reflecting pools.
 By June the North Pool's granite coating was completed, and workers had begun granite installation in the South Pool.
 In July, the first soil shipments arrived at the site, and in August workers began planting trees on the memorial plaza.
 The swamp white oaks can reach 60 to 80 ft at maturity, live from 300 to 350 years, and their autumn leaves are gold-colored.
 The "Survivor Tree" is a Callery pear that survived the devastation and was kept for replanting.
 In September, workers reinstalled two "tridents" salvaged from the Twin Towers.

 In November 2010, workers began testing the North Pool waterfall.
 Construction progressed through early 2011: installation of glass panels on the museum pavilion's facade began in March, and workers began testing the South Pool waterfall two months later.
 Most of the memorial was finished in time for the 10th anniversary of the terrorist attacks, with the museum planned for completion the following year.
 By September 2, 243 trees were planted at the site and eight more were planted in the days before the memorial opened.
 By then, both pools were completed and the waterfalls were tested daily.

 On September 12, 2011, one day after the 10th anniversary of the September 11 terrorist attacks, the memorial opened to the public with a lengthy set of rules and regulations approved by the foundation's board of directors.
 The period from September 11, 2011, to May 25, 2014, was known as the "interim operating period", when the memorial was surrounded by construction of neighboring World Trade Center projects; the fence was taken down on May 25, 2014.
 Three months after its opening, the memorial had been visited by over a million people.
+Museum admission fees are waived for family members of those who died in the attacks on September 11, 2001.